Home

 You should own your own and keep it in an easily accessible place in your home.
 This could make a significant difference in taking care of your cat in an emergency situation.

 Multiple cat carriers are necessary if you have more than one cat.
-Make sure that each of your cats has their own pet carrier.
+Make sure that each of your kitties has their own enclosure.

 Choosing the Right Type